Mahii685/PRIVACY_POLICY/PRIVACY_POLICY.md

-# Privacy Policy for Sash Window Calculator
+SASH WINDOW CUTTING LIST GENERATOR – PRIVACY POLICY

-**Last Updated: November 25, 2025**
+Last Updated: 25 November 2025

-## Introduction

-Sash Window Calculator ("we", "our", "us") is an offline mobile application designed for window measurement and cutting list calculations.
-This Privacy Policy explains what data is stored, how subscriptions work, and how your information is protected.

-## Information We Collect

-### Data Stored Locally (Offline Only)

-The app stores the following information only on your device:

-- Project names
-- Window dimensions, measurements, and calculation inputs
-- Cutting list data
-- Locally generated PDF and Excel files
-- Local subscription status (premium access flag)

-**We do not collect any personal information.**

-### Payment Information

-- All subscription transactions are processed securely by Google Play Billing.
-- We do not collect, store, or access any payment details such as credit/debit card numbers.
-- We only receive a confirmation from Google Play indicating whether your subscription is active.

-## How We Use Local Data

-- To perform calculations inside the app
-- To generate cutting lists
-- To create PDF/Excel export files
-- To unlock premium features after subscription verification

-**All app features operate offline, except subscription verification.**

-## Internet Usage

-The app uses the internet only for:

-- Checking your subscription status through Google Play Billing
+This Privacy Policy explains how Sash Window Cutting List Generator (“we”, “our”, or “the developer”) handles user information and defines the terms under which the app may be used.

+1. Privacy and Data Collection

+This app works fully offline.

-**No other data is uploaded or transmitted.**
+No personal data is collected, stored, transmitted, or shared.

-## Data Storage

-- All project data and exports remain on your device.
+All inputs, outputs, and generated files (PDF/Excel) remain on the user’s device only.
-- No cloud storage is used.
-- No data is sent to external servers.
-- Subscription status is stored locally and verified through Google Play Billing.

-## Data Sharing

-- We do not share any data with third parties.
-- We do not sell any data.
-- We do not use analytics, ads, trackers, or crash-report services.

-## Third-Party Services

-### Google Play Billing

-Used only for:

-- Processing subscription payments
-- Verifying your active subscription status

-Google Play manages payment information securely according to its own policies.

-## Permissions Required

-- **Storage Permission**: To save PDF and Excel files to your device.
-- **File Sharing Permission**: To allow you to share exported files using other apps.

-**No additional permissions are required.**

-## Subscription Information

-### Subscription Details

-- **Type**: Monthly subscription
-- **Price**: £20 per month (pricing may vary by region)
-- **Billing**: Automatic renewal via Google Play
-- **Cancellation**: Can be done anytime in Google Play → Subscriptions
-- **Refunds**: Managed according to Google Play's refund policy

-### After Cancellation

-- Your local data remains on your device.
-- Premium access ends after the current billing cycle.
+No login, analytics, tracking, or third-party services are used.

-## Children's Privacy
+2. Children’s Privacy

 This app is not intended for children under 13.

-We do not knowingly collect personal data from any user.
+We do not knowingly collect personal information from children.

+3. Use of the App

+This app is a helper tool for measurements, cutting lists, and calculations.

+It is not a certified engineering tool or professional measurement device.

+Users must verify all measurements manually before cutting any material.

+4. Accuracy Disclaimer

+Calculations are provided “as-is”.

+Accuracy is not guaranteed due to:

+Wood/material thickness variations

+Different joinery and frame styles

+Fabrication and construction methods

+Human judgment required

+Users are responsible for confirming all measurements before use.

+5. Liability Disclaimer

+By using this app:

+The developer is not responsible for incorrect cuts, material waste, or financial loss.

+Users bear full responsibility for verifying calculations and outcomes.

+The developer cannot control tools, machinery, or human error.

+Use is entirely at your own risk.

+6. Internet Usage

+Internet is used only to verify subscription status via Google Play Billing.

+No other data is transmitted.

-## Data Deletion
+7. Data Deletion

-You can delete all app-stored data by:

-- Uninstalling the app, or
-- Clearing the app data from Android settings.
+Users can delete all local data by uninstalling the app or clearing app data in Android settings.

-## Changes to This Policy
+8. Updates to This Policy

-We may update this Privacy Policy occasionally.
-Updates will be reflected by changing the "Last Updated" date.
+The policy may be updated occasionally.

+Continued use of the app signifies acceptance of the revised policy.

-## Contact Us
+9. Contact Information

-If you have questions or need support:

-- **Email**: varsanim501@gmail.com
+Email: varsanim501@gmail.com

-- **Developer**: Mahii
+Developer: Mahii

-## Consent
+10. Consent

-By using the app and purchasing a subscription, you agree to this Privacy Policy and the subscription terms.
+By using this app and purchasing a subscription, you consent to this Privacy Policy and agree to the subscription terms.